awsdocs/amazon-rds-user-guide/doc_source/disaster-recovery-resiliency.md

 You can create a DB instance by restoring from this DB snapshot as a disaster recovery solution if the source DB instance fails\.

-For more information, see [Backing Up and Restoring Amazon RDS DB Instances](CHAP_CommonTasks.BackupRestore.md)\.
+For more information, see [Backing Up and Restoring an Amazon RDS DB Instance](CHAP_CommonTasks.BackupRestore.md)\.

 ## Replication<a name="disaster-recovery-resiliency.replication"></a>